Integrated CAPS Curriculum

 What is an "integrated curriculum"?

-EduExcellence has ample experience with the Pros and Cons of both the South African National Curriculum (CAPS) and the world class Cambridge Curriculum.
-As such we have elected to create an “integrated curriculum”, blending the content of the CAPS curriculum with the Cambridge educational approach.
+EduExcellence has ample experience with the Pros and Cons of both the South African National Curriculum (CAPS) and the world class international curriculums, specifically the one from the UK.
+As such we have elected to create an “integrated curriculum”, blending the content of the CAPS curriculum with the UK originated International Curriculum educational approach.

 The CAPS related content will allow us to support both English and Afrikaans learners with a curriculum and content that is South African.